leshec/wordfind/README.md

 Tera for templating was good but I'll explore others Axum is easy enough to use and I like the idea of HTMX in general

-Not 100% finished but functions enough intended.
+Not 100% finished but functions enough as intended.

 ## **Website**